blazingsun82/Clan-Wars-Time-Tracker/README.md

 # Clan-Wars-Time-Tracker
-Suggested is the best time to do your war attks based on where liveere you live
+Suggests is the best time to do your war attks based on where liveere you live